DrGLDavidson/ACMEresearch/index.md

 {% capture text %}

- Our projects span from the field to the lab to the cloud.
-Dive into our past, present, and emerging projects exploring the evolutionary ecology of the gut microbiome and animal cognition.
-We combine fieldwork, lab-based techniques, and advanced analytics to tackle big questions using autonomous data collection, molecular and microbiological methods, next-generation sequencing, and cutting-edge tools in bioinformatics, machine learning, and statistical modelling.
+ Our projects span the field, lab and the cloud.
+We combine fieldwork, lab-based techniques, and advanced analytics to tackle big questions exploring the evolutionary ecology of the gut microbiome and animal cognition.
+Specifically, we use autonomous data collection, molecular and microbiological methods, next-generation sequencing, and cutting-edge tools in bioinformatics, machine learning, and statistical modelling.

 {%
   include button.html